nikita-olechko/Algorithmic-Trading-In-Python/README.md

 If running multiple strategies, OR restarting strategies multiple times in one day:

 - the Bot class argument twsConnectionID must be a unique integer for each running instance of the bot
-- the Bot class argument orderStarterID should be passed the function get_starter_order_id(n) where n is an integer not passed to this function today
+- the Bot class argument orderStarterID should be passed the function get_starter_order_id(n) where n is an integer not passed to this function today (order ids reset daily)

 # Backtesting